fdevlees/CINDES/README.md

 export PATH=$HOME/bin:$PATH
 ```

 Also, include the path in **cindes_submit**.
 The **qsta** script collects relevant data from the slurm scheduler, needed to verify whether calculations are still running, have failed or have completed.

+Modify **ID_gauss**, the Gaussian software submission script, for your usage.

 Run the module.